Evelyn Waiwaiole is the Executive Director of the Center for Community College Student Engagement at The University of Texas at Austin (UT).

 Before coming to the Center, he conducted program evaluations for the Texas Council on Early Childhood Intervention, the Texas Department of Human Resources, and the Texas Education Agency.
 He has teaching experience as an instructor at both the college level and K–12.
 Much of Jeff’s focus in teaching has been working with students with special needs.

 Courtney holds a BA in English Education and an MA in English Literature from the University of Louisiana at Monroe.
 She holds a PhD in English Literature from the University of Louisiana at Lafayette.
 While in graduate school, she taught as an adjunct faculty member at South Louisiana Community College.
 Before coming to the Center, Courtney taught English full-time at Baton Rouge Community College.
-She is currently an adjunct faculty member at Austin Community College.
+She has also taught as an adjunct faculty member at Austin Community College.

-Michael Bohlig is Senior Research Analyst for the Center for Community College Student Engagement, part of the Community College Leadership Program at The University of Texas at Austin.
+Michael Bohlig is the Center's Assistant Director of Research.
 Mike has a Ph.D. in Educational Psychology with an emphasis on tests and measurement and with expertise in psychometrics, item response theory, structural equation modeling and longitudinal data analysis.
 He has extensive experience in applied statistical research in the areas of epidemiology, community-based clinical trials in behavioral research, and pharmaceutical clinical trials which provides him with an excellent understanding and knowledge as well as extensive skills in conducting rigorous scientifically-based research.